-Where d[reactant] and d[product] are the small change in concentration during the small time interval dT.
+Where d [reactant] and d [product] are the small decrease or increase in concentration during the small time interval dT.

-12.4.2 Law of mass action: The law of mass action states that the rate of a chemical reaction at each instant is proportional to the product of concentration terms of all the reactants.
+12.4.2 Law of mass action: The law of mass action states that the rate of a chemical reaction at each instant is proportional to the concentration product of all the reactants.
 In case the balanced chemical equation shows more molecules of reactants, the concentration is raised to a power equal to the number of molecules of that reactant.
 A rate equation can be written for a reaction by applying the law of mass action as follows: